ORCHID: Fairness-Aware Orchestration in Mission-Critical Air-Ground Integrated Networks: Conclusion

-Overall, ORCHID establishes a Pareto-dominant position against state-of-the-art baselines (e.g., MADDPG) and static heuristics.
-Future work will extend this framework to high-mobility vehicular environments, exploring the integration of Integrated Sensing and Communication (ISAC) protocols and decentralized onboard inference to further enhance the resilience of next-generation emergency networks.
+Overall, ORCHID demonstrates superior zero-shot topological tracking and exceptional policy stability against state-of-the-art baselines and static deployment heuristics.
+Future work will extend this framework to high-mobility vehicular environments, exploring the integration of ISAC protocols, dynamic spectrum sharing with interference-aware power control, and decentralized onboard inference to further enhance the resilience and spectral efficiency of next-generation emergency networks.

 \ifCLASSOPTIONcaptionsoff \fi